qiuyugong-aifi/tenx-vdj-pipeline/README.md

 <a id="split"></a>

-## split filtered contig by hash
+## Split Filtered Contig by Hash

 This script will split the Filtered_Contig_Reformated.csv files based on cell hashing result.
 HTO files comes from cell hashing pipeline output.
+Notes: You need to do splitting separately for scTCR and scBCR.

 [Return to Contents](#contents)